alovajs/alovajs.github.io/tutorial/project/best-practice/parallel-request.md

 const { data: todoCounter } = useRequest(todoCountGetter);
 ```

 However, such requests are only applicable to simple parallel requests.
-If you need to perform some operations after all parallel requests are completed, there are two ways to achieve it:
+If you need to perform some operations after all parallel requests are completed, there are two ways to do so:

 ### Method 1